nithinK-142/tmdb-movies/README.md

 - API key from TMDB by signing up on their website.
 - Clone the project from repo.
-- paste your api_key in script file.
+- paste your tmdb api_key in script file.

 ## Usage